LaxarJS/laxar-vue-adapter/README.md

 };
 ```

-### Default injections, axContext
+### axContext

 The [`axContext`](https://github.com/LaxarJS/laxar/blob/master/docs/manuals/widget_services.md#axcontext)
 service is automatically injected.
-It can be accessed via the `$data` property or as
+It can be accessed via the `$data` property.
+It does not appear in
-`this.$options.injections.axContext`.
-It does not appear in `this.$injections` unless you explicitly specify
+`this.$options.injections.axContext` or `this.$injections` unless you explicitly specify it in your
-it in your component's `injections` option.
-Its presence in the component's `$data` allows you to easily
+component's `injections` option.
+Its presence in the component's `$data` allows you to easily access the
-access the `id()` generator, the event bus and the features configured for your particular widget instance.
+`id()` generator, the event bus and the features configured for your particular widget instance.

 ```js
 export default {